-6. Get dressed.
+6. Get Dressed

 This sounds silly, I know.
-It’s amazing the difference in the flow of the day when I am dressed and ready to tackle the day when the kids wake up and the days when the opposite is true.
+It’s amazing the difference between the flow of the day when I am dressed and ready to tackle the day when the kids wake up and the days when the opposite is true.

 Is your closet overwhelming?
 There is a solution.
 First things first, streamline your wardrobe.
-It’s amazing the difference it makes!

-7. Brain dump.
+7. Brain Dump

-Your to-do list, everything that you know you need to get done, future events, things that you want to do, every thought that comes to mind, write it down.
+Your to-do list, everything that you know you need to get done, future events, things that you want to do, and every thought that comes to mind, write it down.

 You don’t have to write it in any kind of order, just write down everything.
 It’s amazing how much brain capacity we take up just trying to remember everything.
 Once it’s written down, you can visualize what needs to happen and make your to-do list.